New hikers wishing to join our club, please go to the New Members page and read the information and check the links from that page.

 Please do not come on a hike with a commitment or an appointment later in the day.
 There can be no guarantee you will be back at the proposed time.

 The Groundsheet is restricted to members because it provides detailed information about upcoming outings.
-It provides the detail of where and when to book and most importantly, who to notify when you have booked for a particular trip.
+It provides the details of where and when to book and most importantly, who to notify when you have booked for a particular trip.
 It is distributed by email as soon as it is published.
 Please download the Groundsheet when it arrives in your Inbox and keep it available on your desktop for most efficient access.

 Check out the links below for tick information from the BC Centre for Disease Control and the Government of Canada’s publication on Lyme Disease.
 Directions for removing a tick & how to submit the tick for testing for Lyme Disease, particularly if you develop a target rash can be found here:

 Additional information on prevention of tick and mosquito bites can be found on the Centers for Disease Control and prevention website here:

 Medical emergency contact is best provided by downloading this Emergency Contact form completing it, and placing it in your pack.